 Yet Another Suicide on Live-Stream: What Can We Do to Prevent It?

-A 24-year-old man from Agra ended his life by hanging himself and live-streamed the entire incident on Facebook on Wednesday, 11 July.
-Even though over 2,750 people watched the live video of Munna Kumar hanging himself, nobody raised any alarm or alerted his family, say media reports.
+Before that, a 24-year-old man from Agra ended his life by hanging himself and live-streamed the entire incident on Facebook in July of the same year.
+Even though over 2,750 people watched the live video of the young man, nobody raised any alarm or alerted his family, say media reports.

 A 23-year-old student, who jumped to his death from the 19th floor window of Taj Lands End in Mumbai, even live-streamed a step-by-step guide on how to commit suicide successfully.